satyam-thakur/voting-network/README.md

 Blockchain-Based Voting System (BBVS) leverages the unique properties of blockchain technology.
 Leveraging the Hyperledger Fabric framework and smart contracts, this system replaces a central voting database with a private, permissioned blockchain that records vote on an immutable ledger, ensuring tamper-proof data integrity.
 Blockchain’s core characteristics - transparency, immutability, and accountability - underscore its potential to secure elections effectively.

+## Key Technologies:

+* AWS EC2: Infrastructure hosting for Blockchain organization Peer Nodes which validates and runs smart contracts.
+* Docker: Contarization of differnet Services for establishing the hyperledger network.
+* Hyperledger Fabric: Open Source framework to establish the permissioned Blockchain Network.
+* Hyperledger Caliper: Performance benchmarking for blockchain network that measures the performance of blockchain implementations, such as throughput, latency, and resource utilization.

 ## Network Architecture

 The BBVS prototype was developed with three operational validators (referred to as "Organizations") configured as a unified organization for Proof of Concept (PoC) purposes.
 Among the available consensus algorithms in Hyperledger Fabric - RAFT, Kafka, Solo, and PBFT.
 RAFT were chosen for this implementation.
 RAFT, a crash-fault-tolerant (CFT) ordering service based on a leader-follower model, offers a simplified setup and administration as well as a more decentralized approach to consensus management compared to Kafka, Solo, and PBFT.
 The network is structured with three organizations, designated Org1, Org2, and Org3, each containing two peers and an ordering node.
 Each organization is managed by a single administrator by default.
 All organizations are authorized to create channels through the ordering service and are part of the consortium.
 The network is designed with two channels: one channel logs the transactions for voters’ ballots, and the other channel stores mapping data between the voting token.